ThomasSchnapka/quaro/README.md

 ### Gait
 The robot follows the conventions introduced in this [book](https://mitpress.mit.edu/books/legged-robots-balance) by Marc Raibert.
 The robot's gait can be altered in the `state.py` module by changing each leg's individual phase.
-If everything works right and the values are not in an extreme region, the control software should be able to mantain stability on its own.
+If everything works right and the values are not in an extreme region, the control software should be able to maintain stability on its own.

 <img src="https://github.com/ThomasSchnapka/quaro/blob/v4/media/gif_walking.gif">